- Bats Right, Throws Right

 Oliver managed the 1988 Reno Silver Sox.

-In 1989, Oliver managed the AZL Angels, and in 1990-91 he was at the helm of the Palm Springs Angels.
-In 1998, Oliver managed the AZL Cubs and in 1999 managed the Daytona Cubs, and in 2000 was a roving infield instructor in the Cubs organization.
+In 1989, Oliver managed the AZL Angels, and in 1990 and 1991 he was at the helm of the Palm Springs Angels.
+In 1998, Oliver managed the AZL Cubs and in 1999 he managed the Daytona Cubs.
+In 2000, he was a roving infield instructor in the Cubs organization.
 In 2003, he took over the managerial reins of the Saskatoon Legends of the Canadian Baseball League in mid-season from Ron LeFlore.

-Currently in 2006, Nate is the bunting instructor for the Chicago White Sox organization.
+In 2006, Nate was the bunting instructor for the Chicago White Sox organization.

 Year-By-Year Minor League Managerial Record